-We are currently on the third generation of retirees under unique circumstances with two wolves in retirement, Grizzer and Luna.
-Grizzer is in retirement because of age, while Luna is in retirement because of physical condition and compatibility.
+We are currently on the third generation of retirees under unique circumstances with two wolves in retirement, Grizzer and Denali.
+Grizzer is in retirement because of age.
 Grizzer was born on May 5, 2004 and was removed from the Exhibit Pack in March, 2011 after the loss of the dominant female and his littermate, Maya.
-Luna was born on March 25, 2012 and came into retirement on August 7, 2016 when she displayed some intense behavior towards the 2016 pups.
+Denali was born in 2008 and was removed from the Exhibit Pack in October 2020.

 Even though the Retired Pack is not directly on public display, (the whole idea of retirement is to get some relief from the sights and sounds of a busy exhibit), we continue to have wolf log postings, YouTube footage, Webinars and a webcam positioned in one of the three retired enclosures.